mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:14:55 He's relaxing because he knows his tests are all covering his product and he's sleeping well.

-00:15:05 This portion of Talk Python to Me is brought to you by the Local Maximum Podcast.
+00:15:05 This portion of Talk Python To Me is brought to you by the Local Maximum Podcast.

 00:15:09 It's an interesting and technical podcast that dives into trends in technology, stats, and more.

 00:15:14 But rather than tell you about it, let's hear from Max and Aaron about their show.

-00:15:18 We are now on with Talk Python to Me.
+00:15:18 We are now on with Talk Python To Me.

 00:15:22 Let's say hi to all the Python fans.